 The Capital Asset depreciation process calculates and posts depreciation entries to the General Ledger and updates assets depreciation information.
 Depreciation is calculated on eligible assets from the Asset Depreciation Date over it's useful life based on its Asset Type.
 Depreciation is calculated looking forward to account for changes in an assets life or value.

-Prior to the first scheduled run of the new fiscal year, the ResetAssetDepreciationJob must be run in order to clear prior year depreciation.
-This job will sum the buckets of depreciation and update the Previous Year Amount field.
+NOTE: Prior to the first scheduled run of the new fiscal year, the resetAssetDepreciationForFiscalYearJob must be run.
+This job will clear depreciation from the monthly buckets and update the Previous Year Amount field.

 Asset Depreciation Date and Convention